desi-aleksandrova/C-course/README.md

 # C-course
-This contains my projects in C#
+This contains my projects in C# while on cours for QA Automation